 The board of management of the Botanic Gardens and Parks Authority established by the Botanic Gardens and Parks Authority Act 1998.

-The Board of management of the Gascoyne Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Gascoyne Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Goldfields-Esperance Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Goldfields-Esperance Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Great Southern Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Great Southern Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Kimberley Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Kimberley Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Mid West Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Mid West Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Peel Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Peel Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Pilbara Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Pilbara Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the South West Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the South West Development Commission established by the Regional Development Commissions Act 1993.

-The Board of management of the Wheatbelt Development Commission established by the Regional Development Commissions Act 1993.
+The board of management of the Wheatbelt Development Commission established by the Regional Development Commissions Act 1993.

 The board of management of the Western Australian Land Information Authority established by the Land Information Authority Act 2006.